 In addition to all other available remedies, the provisions of the PWP, NOID authorizations, and the Coastal Act shall be enforceable pursuant to Chapter 9 of California Public Resources Code Division 20.
-Any person who performs or undertakes

-CalVTP-related activities inconsistent with the PWP, any NOID issued pursuant thereto, or the Coastal Act, or who fails to act as required by the PWP, a NOID or the Coastal Act, may, in addition to any other penalties or remedies, be subject to (i) an order pursuant to Public Resources Code Sections 30809, 30810, 30811, or 30812 or (ii) civil or administrative liability in accordance with the provisions of Public Resources Code Sections 30820, 30821, 30821.6 and 30822.
+Any person who performs or undertakes CalVTP-related activities inconsistent with the PWP, any NOID issued pursuant thereto, or the Coastal Act, or who fails to act as required by the PWP, a NOID or the Coastal Act, may, in addition to any other penalties or remedies, be subject to (i) an order pursuant to Public Resources Code Sections 30809, 30810, 30811, or 30812 or (ii) civil or administrative liability in accordance with the provisions of Public Resources Code Sections 30820, 30821, 30821.6 and 30822.

-The RCD shall ensure that CalVTP-related activities are consistent with the PWP and with the terms and conditions of NOID authorizations issued pursuant to the PWP.
+The RCD shall require that CalVTP-related activities are consistent with the PWP and with the terms and conditions of NOID authorizations issued pursuant to the PWP.
 The RCD shall investigate in a reasonable time allegations regarding CalVTP-related activities being undertaken inconsistent with the provisions of the PWP or NOID authorizations, and shall attempt to resolve any such inconsistencies discovered.
-The Executive Director or Coastal Commission may also enforce the terms of the PWP, NOIDs, and the Coastal Act.
+In the event inconsistencies are not resolved, the RCD will report to the Executive Director or the Coastal Commission, who are authorized to enforce the terms of the PWP, NOIDs, and the Coastal Act.